LSPE-CNU/ECO-ANA_Techno-Economic-Analysis-Tool-for-Chemical-Processes/README.md

 **MODULES**
 ---
-1. ecoana.eqpcomo
+**1. ecoana.eqpcomo**
-   - Usage
+   **- Usage**
      **eqpcomo** is a Python module for chemical process equipment cost estimation.
      This module provides a unified interface to estimate equipment purchase costs using several well-known correlations from chemical engineering literature.
      The library currently implements models from:
      > Richard A. Turton (2018), “Analysis, Synthesis, and Design of Chemical processes” (5th ed.)
      > Warren D. Seider (2016), “Product and Process Design Principles: Synthesis, Analysis and Evaluation” (4th ed.)